 - Work speed;

 - Ecosystem.
 What extensions are offered by the community and the manufacturer itself;

 - It’s good if the IDE can open very large files and not freeze.

 - Is the search in source files easy?

 - Scalability over huge projects (projects with hundreds of thousands of lines of code)

 - Do You Need Extensibility?

-Now – do you really need an IDE at all?
-Tools like Visual Studio or WebStorm try to cover everything out there and provide the widest possible range of features.
+Now – do you need an IDE at all?
+Tools like Visual Studio and WebStorm try to cover everything out there and provide the widest possible range of features.
 Here’s the thing, though: we know many advanced developers who prefer the simplicity and speed of code editors in their work.
 It’s hard to beat a good, strong editor that lets you easily navigate through your files and code.
-Sublime Text is an example of one that’s really taken the programming world by storm.
+Sublime Text is an example of one that’s taken the programming world by storm.